jmanthony3/Archimedes/docs/class/engr-839-001-mechanical-metallurgy/defects.md

 ### Stacking Faults
 Two partial dislocations repel one another, but the change in stacking sequence causes an increase in energy.
 Spacing of the partials, $d$ is determined by this energy balance.
-The [[stacking-fault-free-energy]] (#SFE) is strongly affected by composition, with alloys having a lower SFE than pure metals.
+The #SFE (#SFE) is strongly affected by composition, with alloys having a lower SFE than pure metals.
 Low #SFE metals will be dominated by [[stacking-faults]] with fewer dislocation cells or tangles. $\dots$

 *[SFE]: Stacking Fault Energy